marcduiker/marcduiker.github.io/_posts/2015-10-14-choosing-communication-tools-for-distributed-teams.md

 There are various types of communication I do during the day:

 - Informing my local colleagues of a new technology meetup we should attend.
-- Performing a code review with of of my team members who is located in another country.
+- Performing a code review with one of my team members who is located in another country.
 - Show appreciation towards a colleague who did something great in a project.
 - Discuss with colleagues (world wide) how to unify our continuous integration set-ups.
 - Converse with fellow Sitecore user group organization members and hosts (located throughout the Netherlands) about the topics of the next user group meeting.